wpsharks/html-compressor/README.md

  please set this to a FALSE value.
 This can be helpful if your site (for whatever reason) is incompatible with the HTML compression routines.
  NOTE: if you disable this due to an incompatibility, please report it via GitHub so the issue can be resolved for everyone.

+- (boolean)`amp_exclusions_enable` TRUE by default.
+This improves compatibility with [Accelerated Mobile Pages](https://www.ampproject.org/).
+When this option is enabled and the URI being compressed ends with `/amp/`, or the document contains a top-level `<html ⚡>` tag (`<html amp>` is accepted as well), then features which are incompatible with [Accelerated Mobile Pages](https://www.ampproject.org/) will be disabled accordingly, regardless of your other settings.

 ----

 ##### Other misc. options.
 These don't really fall into any specific category yet.